All-Star Variety Show: Episode

-Vanessa Hudgens is a guest judge.
-On the runway, Aja, BenDeLaCreme, Shangela and Thorgy Thor receive positive critiques, and Aja and BenDeLaCreme are announced as the top two contestants.
-Chi Chi DeVayne and Morgan McMichaels receive negative critiques and are announced as the bottom two contestants.
-Aja and BenDeLaCreme face off in a lip-sync to "Anaconda" by Nicki Minaj.
+The judges deliver their critiques, then share the results with the group.
+Aja and BenDeLaCreme the top two contestants.
+Chi Chi DeVayne and Morgan McMichaels are the bottom two contestants.
+The contestants deliberate backstage.
+Meanwhile, Hudgens and a pork chop "face off" in a lip-sync contest to "Cover Girl".
+RuPaul declares Hudgens the winner.
+Aja and BenDeLaCreme face off in a lip-sync contest to "Anaconda" (2014) by Nicki Minaj.
 BenDeLaCreme wins the lip-sync and decides to eliminate Morgan McMichaels from the competition.
+RuPaul leaves Morgan McMichaels a cryptic video message, then Alaska and Chad Michaels appear behind Morgan McMichaels in the workroom.

-Production
+Production and broadcast

+Vanessa Hudgens (pictured in 2019) is a guest judge.

 The episode originally aired on January 25, 2018.

+Hudgens was previously a guest judge on an episode of RuPaul's Drag Race.